-(For a full description of York grading system see the York University Undergraduate Calendar - calendars.students.yorku.ca/2016-2017/academic-and-financial-information/academic-services/grades-and-grading-schemes
+(For a full description of York grading system see the York University Undergraduate Calendar - Grading Scheme for 2017-18)

-Late Work/Missed Tests
+Late Work/Missed Tests or Exams

 Presentations can neither be rescheduled nor made-up.
 Missed presentations will receive a grade of zero.
 Late written assignments will be penalized 2% per day (i.e., 2/100), including each day of weekends.